oslabs-beta/preql/README.md

 </ul>

 <h2 id='about'>What is PreQL?</h2>
-<p>PreQL is an interactive PostgreSQL visualization tool that provides developers with the ability to easily visualize their databases with cached, queryless requests to the backend and automatically generate SQL queries.</p>
+<p>PreQL is an interactive PostgreSQL visualization tool that provides developers with the ability to easily visualize their databases with cached, query-less requests to the backend and seamlessly generate SQL queries.</p>

 <h2 id='installation'>Installation</h2>
 <p>Depending on your operating system, download for MacOS or Windows.</p>